 N.B.
 Research is still to be undertaken on the Hemel Hempstead Gazette microfilms for this period of time and the 1881 census

 1881 - According to Kelley’s directory, the census gives the population of the parish as 827.
 It is uncertain upon what grounds they fixed this figure as the actual census enumeration districts remained the same from 1841-1891, and in the case of Leverstock Green that meant the figures were contained within three parishes: St. Mary’s Hemel Hempstead, St. Michaels & Abbots Langley.
 This despite an ecclesiastical parish of Leverstock Green being in existence since 1850.
 However it must be remembered that in 1877 the new parish of Apsley was formed, taking part of Leverstock Green into another parish, causing a fall in population within the parish boundary.
-A separate page concerning the Census results for this year will be published shortly.
+To link to a separate page concerning the Census results for this year click here..

 1881 – James Hobbs was known to be Farm Bailiff to Bennetts End Farm, living at the farm with his wife Mary Ann and a number of their children (they had nine in total).
-[E-mail from P Rolph 14th Oct 2003]
+[E-mail from P Rolph 14th Oct 2003, 1881 census]

 1881 – Joseph Emmington was known to be a farmer’s foreman and Farm Bailiff at Leverstock Green Farm.
-[E-mail from Dave Emmington, 10th January 2004]
+[E-mail from Dave Emmington, 10th January 2004, 1881 census]

 1881 - It was to be a year of extreme weather, with heavy snowfalls in winter, a heat wave in the summer, and severe autumn gales.